H2-explore/explore-algos/monte-carlo/README.md

 It is fast, normally polynomial runtime, given that RNGs are fast.
 Due to its randomness nature, it is non-deterministic, meaning sometimes it will output the wrong answer.
 So it trades speed with accuracy.

+Thus any randomized approximation algorithm is always Monte Carlo!

 A generic Monte-Carlo algorithm roughly works like this:
 1. Define a problem, what do we want to approximate (i.e. is n prime?)
 2. Use uniform RNG to pick samples